-Thanks to everyone who has donated to the Variety Kids Telethon during the past 60 years.
-As we approach Telethon 2023, we wanted you to know the services provided at the Variety Tent 7/Dr. Robert Warner Center that you have funded since Dr. Warner began the Telethon in 1962.
+Thanks to everyone who has donated to the Variety Kids Telethon during the past 61 years.
+We wanted to take a minute to explain the services provided at the Variety Tent 7/Dr. Robert Warner Center that you have funded since Dr. Warner began the Telethon in 1962.

 Below are the services that Robert Warner Center provides:

 -The Children’s Guild Foundation Autism Spectrum Disorder Center (This is a section of the Robert Warner Center specifically dedicated to the evaluation and support for children with autism)

 -Aquatic Therapy – For children with limited mobility to gain strength and range of motion.

 -Comprehensive Developmental Program – evaluating School aged and adolescent children for developmental delays, learning and cognitive delays.